erickbytes/divbull/divbull.com/content/blog/My-Evolution-as-an-Investor.md

 A big surprise is that I found I am more overweight in growth stocks vs. value stocks than I anticipated.
 69% of my stock holdings are in growth stocks.
 Only 6% of my stocks are classified as value stocks.
 Another 25% of my holdings are allocated to "blended" funds or stocks that are a hybrid between growth and value.
 The blended portion of my portfolio is estimated to be slightly tilted towards growth (~55%), but with meaningful value stock exposure (~45%).

 I assumed I had a higher allocation to value stocks than I actually did.
 This finding has led me down a path towards researching value tilted funds to boost my value stock exposure.
 I consulted Bing Copilot, who recommended growth exposure of 45% and 25% value stocks.
-I am aiming to boost towards these baselines in 2026.
+I am aiming to reduce growth stocks by 20% and boost value stocks 20% towards these baselines in 2026.

 **Large Cap Vs. Small Caps**